badstreff/aiojss/README.md

-Note that this project is still in super early beta and it's main purpose will likely be to just server as a way for git2jss to more cleanly talk to the jss, but it is being developed here because others *may* find it useful.
+Note that this project is still in super early beta and it's main purpose will likely be to just serve as a way for git2jss to more cleanly talk to the jss, but it is being developed here because others *may* find it useful.